Towards the non-perturbative cosmological bootstrap: Bulk two-point function

-At the same time, the two-point function~\reef{eq:2pt000} can be computed using the Hilbert space framework from the previous section.
-This will lead to an expression for $G_{12}(\xi)$ in terms of a spectral integral with definite positivity properties, also know as a Källén–Lehmann decomposition.
-After that, we relate the correlator~\reef{eq:2pt000} to its counterpart on the sphere $S^{d+1}$, and in particular its decomposition in terms of spherical harmonics.
-After employing a Watson-Sommerfeld transformation, this leads to an explicit formula expressing the Källén–Lehmann spectral density in terms of an integral over the discontinuity of $G_{12}(\xi)$.
-Finally, we analyze the Källén–Lehmann decomposition in several examples.
+In this section, we compute the two-point function~\reef{eq:2pt000} using the Hilbert space framework from section~\ref{sec:nonpert} and in particular the resolution of identity in~\reef{completeKPre}.
+This will lead to an expression for the two-point function in terms of a spectral integral with definite positivity properties, also known as the \toolazy decomposition.
+After that, we relate the correlator~\reef{eq:2pt000} to its counterpart on sphere $S^{d+1}$ and its decomposition in terms of spherical harmonics.
+After employing a Watson-Sommerfeld transformation, this leads to an explicit formula, the so-called \textit{inversion formula}, expressing the \toolazy spectral density in terms of an integral over the discontinuity of the two-point function.
+Finally, we analyze the \toolazy decomposition in several examples.